5 Reasons Why You Need To Speak The Local Language To Live Abroad

 Even if you’ve never lived in another country, you probably know someone — maybe a family member or friend — who decided to pack their bags and make a fresh start abroad.
 There are those who move for work or to study, and others who are simply looking for new opportunities.
 There are those who go on vacation and never come back, and others who move to be closer to loved ones.
 There are endless reasons to emigrate, but in the end, moving abroad (especially to a country where people don’t speak English) means being in situations that will undoubtedly test your patience.
-In these cases, speaking the local language will make a huge difference.
-Here’s how:
+In these cases, having the ability to speak the local language will make a huge difference.

 Let’s start at the beginning: If you want to move permanently or live in another country for more than 6 months, you’ll constantly have to deal with consulates and visas.
 Even though English is spoken in many consulates, and a lot of the relevant information is often offered in English, forms and “small print” are usually exclusively in the local language.
-For example, in Germany, where about 60% of the population is proficient in English, the Foreign Office is notorious for having only German-speaking personnel.
-If you want to succeed in the first step of your move abroad, you’ll need to have a command of the local language.
+For example, in Germany, where about 60 percent of the population is proficient in English, the Foreign Office is notorious for having only German-speaking personnel.
+If you want to succeed in the first step of your move abroad, you’ll need to speak the local language.

 Sure, you can always go to expensive agencies that take care of some of the paperwork beforehand, but once you get off the plane, you’ll have to handle things on your own (or hire an even more expensive translator).

 2. You’ll More Easily Adapt To Your New Home